twinstar6980/Twinning.Documentation/english/introduction.md

 This tool is a improvement of `PvZTool`, `SPCUtil` and `TaiJi`, with better and more functions; the first three tools are made by me and no longer maintained, so it is recommended to abandon them and use this tool with more functions.

-If you occur any bugs, please give report in [ISSUE](https://github.com/twinkles-twinstar/Twinning/issues).
-You can also join the [Discord server](https://discord.com/invite/v7qvttSX8K) of this tool to check the version update log or ask help for using the tool.
+If you occur any bugs, please give report in [ISSUE](https://github.com/twinstar6980/Twinning/issues).

 The following functions are currently available: